Sailor of the King: Alternate endings

 The film is unusual for its period in that, for the American version, two different endings were filmed, one in which Brown survives and another in which he is killed.
-These were both shown in cinemas and audiences were asked to choose their favourite one.
+These were both shown in cinemas, and audiences were asked to choose which they preferred.

 Both endings are also shown when the film is broadcast on British television (e.g. FilmFour).

 First ending

-The landing party searches the island for Brown, as the camera pans to his apparently dead body.
+The landing party searches the island for Brown, as the camera pans to his dead body.
 The action then cuts to London and an honours investiture, where Saville receives a knighthood for his actions.
-Brown was found dead by the landing party and is awarded a Victoria Cross posthumously, presented to his mother.
+Brown was found dead by the landing party and was awarded a Victoria Cross posthumously, presented to his mother.
 She is revealed to be the former Lucinda Bentley, who had moved to Canada after her tryst with Saville.
 She and Saville meet before she goes to accept her son's medal.

 Second ending

 The action cuts straight from the German survivor to an honours investiture in London, where Brown, who has in this version survived to receive his VC, meets Saville.
 Brown tells Saville that his English mother - to whom he owes his joining the navy - is living in Montreal and unable to make it to the ceremony (though whether or not she is Lucinda is not revealed).
-Saville informs Brown that he is to be his signaller on their next posting, on the north Atlantic convoy routes.
+Saville informs Brown that he is to be his signaller on their next posting, on the North Atlantic convoy routes.
 They will both probably get a chance to see his mother in Canada.
 The pair then stand to attention as the national anthem plays.